GoogleCloudPlatform/python-docs-samples/speech/api/README.md

 ### Install the dependencies

 The sample uses the [PyAudio][pyaudio] library to stream audio from your computer's microphone.
-PyAudio depends on [PortAudio][portaudio], which may need to be compiled when you install PyAudio.
-If you run into compilation issues that mention PortAudio, you may have to [install some dependencies][pyaudio-install].
+PyAudio depends on [PortAudio][portaudio], which may need to be installed separately, depending on your platform:

+* Install the [pyAudio dependencies][pyaudio-install].

 * If you're running the `speech_rest.py` sample: